Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A trial of a monoclonal antibody called DI-B4 for low grade B cell lymphoma and chronic lymphocytic leukaemia

-This trial is looking at a new drug called DI-B4 for low grade B cell lymphoma and chronic lymphocytic leukaemia (CLL).
-The people taking part have lymphoma or leukaemia that is getting worse or has come back despite having other treatment.
-The trial is supported by Cancer Research UK.
+This trial looked at a new drug called DI-B4 for low grade B cell lymphoma and chronic lymphocytic leukaemia (CLL).
+The people taking part had lymphoma or leukaemia that was getting worse or had come back despite having other treatment.

 More about this trial

 - find the highest safe dose of DI-B4

 - find out what happens to DI-B4 in the body